 Internal Theft Investigations

-For one year almost to the day, I was a Loss Prevention Supervisor for Kohl's Department Store.
-Although I had closed many cases as a Manager, this was the first time I worked exclusively as Loss Prevention.
 It would be difficult to explain how I know what I know without the backstory on what happened right before I was hired.
-These events are true and I have taken care not to include names or diminish Kohl's reputation.
+These events are true and I have taken care not to include names or diminish stores reputation.

 On the morning of September 6, 2011 a man entered the International House of Pancakes (IHOP) in Carson City Nevada and opened fire on the occupants of the restaurant.
-The IHOP shared a parking lot with Kohl’s department store.
-People scattered from the IHOP running to the Kohl’s for cover that day.
-Several Kohl’s employees were close to being caught in the crossfire.
+The IHOP shared a parking lot with a department store.
+People scattered from the IHOP running to the department store for cover that day.
+Several store employees were close to being caught in the crossfire.
 The gunman took his own life in the middle of the parking lot after claiming the lives of four people and injuring 14 others (Reno Gazette Journal, 2014).
 On that day I was unpacking our house in a town nearby.
-The events of that day resulted in the turnover of several employees from the Kohl’s including the Loss Prevention Supervisor.
+The events of that day resulted in the turnover of several employees from the store including the Loss Prevention Supervisor.

-On September 9, 2011, I was hired to be the Loss prevention supervisor for the Kohl’s in Carson City.
-At that time the district was looking to move people around so I was told that within a short period of time I would be the district auditor, a job I considered more suited to my education.
-In the mean time I inherited a staff with various degrees of post traumatic disorder, and 2.1% shrink.
-I was isolated for eight months with minimal training to catch shoplifters and basically told there was no point in putting me through that training because, I was not going to stay in that position.
-In that eight months I did not apprehend even one shoplifter (I was not cleared to do so).
-Although I could have done nothing for that eight months, I chose to focus on what I could do, internal investigation.
+On September 9, 2011, I was hired to be the Loss prevention supervisor for a department store in Carson City.
+At that time the district was looking to move people around.
+I was told that within six months (the time required by the company) I would be moved to the district auditor position, a job considered more suited to my education and management experience.
+I inherited a staff with various degrees of post traumatic disorder, and 2.1% shrink.
+I was isolated for eight months (in a tiny office) with minimal training and basically told there was no point in putting me through that training because, I was not going to stay in that position.
+In those eight months I did not apprehend even one shoplifter (I was not cleared to do so).
+Although I could have done nothing for that eight months, I chose to focus on what I could do; internal investigations and organized retain crime.

-For those of you who do not know what shrink is, shrinkage is the difference between what you should have in inventory and what you actually have in inventory.
+For those of you who do not know what shrink is: shrink or shrinkage is the difference between what you should have in inventory and what you actually have in inventory.
 Simply stated if you are supposed to have 20 apples and when you count your inventory you only have 15 apples, you are missing 5 apples.
 The five apples is your shrink.
-The Carson City store was missing $210,000 in merchandise from the inventory in August (two weeks before I was hired).
+The Carson City store was missing $210,000 in merchandise from the yearly inventory in August (two weeks before I was hired).

-Shoplifters are a problem for retailers however, they are nothing compared to the damage that can be done by one employee who is stealing.
-Company focus on shoplifters hinders the ability of Loss prevention professionals to see the theft going on under their noses.
+Shoplifters are a problem for retailers, Shoplifters are nothing compared to the damage that can be done by one employee who is stealing.
+Companies that focus on shoplifters hinder the ability of Loss prevention professionals to see the theft going on under their noses.
 There are two kinds of Loss Prevention people; 1.
 LP’s good at catching shoplifters and 2.
 LP’s Good at catching internal theft.
 Rarely do you see a balance between the two in the same person.
 Skills for either can be developed.
 Hopefully, you can use this information to develop your internal theft skills and lower your shrink.

 Let’s start with preventative measures.
 SCARE YOUR STAFF.
 I don’t mean act tough, I don’t mean talk tough.
 Convince your staff you could be anywhere and that you are AWARE.
 The more comfortable and isolated an employee feels, the greater the chance that they will steal.
 Take for instance your cashier who is left alone at the front of the store, in an office to count money, or your crew who stocks the store at night.
 Another opportunity for theft is employees working the fitting rooms.
 Fitting room employees are out of site in an area not typically covered by cameras.
 If you supervisory staff are so busy that they ignore employees, an employee will use that time to steal.
 All employees should be monitored.
 Your Loss Prevention team should have the option to contact a supervisor when they see employees excessively standing around doing nothing.